earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

-The legend above is nice however what if you wanted line symbols to look like lines?
-To do that you will use matplotlib legends rather than geopandas.
+## Plot by Attribute

+To plot a vector layer by attribute value so each road layer is colored according to it's respective attribute value, and so the legend also represents that same symbology you need to do three things.

+1. You need to create a dictionary that associates a particular color with a particular attribute value
+2. You then need to loop through and apply that color to each attribute value
+3. Finally you need to add a `label` argument to your plot so you can call `ax.legend()` to make your final legend.

-To begin, create a dictionary that associated a color with each road type.
-Remember that you have 4 road types so you will need to select 4 colors associated with those types.
+To begin, create a dictionary that defines what color you want each road type to be plotting using.

 {:.input}
 ```python